 It’s one thing to help someone who has fallen on hard times without having done anything wrong.
-But it’s completely foreign to me how someone could step out of his or her comfort zone to help people who have brought the hard luck on themselves.
+But it’s much harder for me to understand how people can leave their comfort zones to help people who have brought the hard luck on themselves.

-I received a letter from a woman named Marilyn Johnson that got me thinking about the amount of kindness it would take for a person to go into a jail or prison and talk with the inmates.
-I’m not sure I have it in me, and I’m amazed by the people who do.
+I received a letter from a woman named Marilyn Johnson that got me thinking about the amount of kindness it takes for a person to go into a jail or prison and talk with the inmates.
+I’m humbled by the way she followed her heart.

 Here’s what Marilyn has to say about her experience: